Report Sheds More Light on Misconduct by Nuclear ContractorTweet

 Although the Lab repaid the federal money they spent on lobbying in the most recent instance, the Lab’s statements and actions reflect values that do not respect the law or the taxpayers of this country.
 A company that violates federal laws and their contract with the government should not be allowed to continue receiving multi-million dollar contracts or be trusted to manage nuclear weapons facilities.

-Katie Cooney is an intern at the Project On Government Oversight.
+At the time of publication, Katie Cooney was an intern at the Project On Government Oversight.

 Topics: Contract Oversight